 The checks are performed on Profil_Total and are activated if the balance is off.
 If the check is activated, details will be shown in each profile sheet.
 The input must be changed, or a reasonable explanation for the unbalance must be included.

-Control the consistency between the sum of sales gas profiles per calendar year and gas year.
-Will also check whether input of gas purchase is complete, with both volume, cost and receipt of gas.
+Controls the consistency between the sum of sales gas profiles per calendar year and gas year.
+Will also check whether input of gas purchase is complete, with both volume, cost, and receipt of gas.

 Control of drilling costs.
-This check will give a result when unit costs per well or unallocated well costs are outside the stated thresholds.
+The checks will give a result when unit costs per well or unallocated well costs are outside the stated thresholds.
 The well number can be expressed as a decimal figure to correspond with accrued investments within the same year.

-Is only shown in Profil_1.
-Control that operation costs are reported in the profile collection for the same period as for income.
-A feedback will be given in the consistency check area in Profile 1 if the condition mentioned above is not fulfilled for the file in total (the figures are taken from the Profil_Total, which sums the figures across the profile collections in the reporting file).
+Is only shown in Profil_1 and controls that operation costs are reported in the profile collection for the same period as for income.
+Feedback will be given in the consistency check area in Profile 1, if the condition mentioned above is not fulfilled for the file in total (the figures are taken from the Profil_Total, which sums the figures across the profile collections in the reporting file).

-Control that removal and cessation costs are reported for projects in operation or projects containing investments in new infrastructure.
+Controls that removal and cessation costs are reported for projects in operation, or projects containing investments in new infrastructure.

-Control whether the table for uncertainty regarding production start-up for projects in RC2-5 is filled in and that the timing of respectively early, basis and late is consistent.
+Controls whether the table for uncertainty regarding production start-up for projects in RC2-5 is filled in, and that the timing of respectively early, basis and late is consistent.

-Control whether there is a correlation between the development concept in the table of attributes and the development investment shown in the profile collections.
+Controls whether there is a correlation between the development concept in the table of attributes, and the development investment shown in the profile collections.

 The control checks for investment numbers in the columns of floating or fixed facilities when these are selected as development solution, and that there are no investment numbers in these columns when subsea development is selected.

-Control whether subsea facilities in RC3-5 have reported associated pipeline investment and that necessary investments at the host platform are placed in the correct column.
+Controls whether subsea facilities in RC3-5 have reported associated pipeline investment, and that necessary investments at the host platform are placed in the correct column.

 Check to verify input of the assumed general price increase (GPI).
-A feedback will be given in the consistency check area in Profile 1 if there are cost elements beyond the reporting year and GPI is lacking.
+Feedback will be given in the consistency check area in Profile 1 if there are cost elements beyond the reporting year and GPI is lacking.

 9.3 The spreadsheet Cost Control

-The input in this sheet is the operator’s assumptions for general price increase, if not this is a constant value.
+The input in this sheet is the operator’s assumptions for general price increase, if this is not a constant value.
 In such cases input should be provided in cell AC28 in the sheet Profil_1.
-In addition, the sheet contains two visual consistency checks linked to the sheet ”Profil_Total”, which give a total of all the profile collections.
+In addition, the sheet contains two visual consistency checks linked to the sheet ”Profil_Total”.
+The sheet gives a total of all the profile collections.

 The visual consistency checks below give a sum across all profile collections.
 Calculated net cash flow and costs per well are plotted against year.
 Any profile collections containing data outside a defined threshold value will be listed.
 Any comments, if the data is considered valid, should be made in the consistency check table for the relevant profile collections, checks 21-25.